ArtemHrytsenko04/Agile-Projects-Iteartion1-/Meeting Report/Group_Meeting_Report_260231.md

 #### Discussion:

-Researched meaning of iteration in this case (referred to pdf provided by Noor)
+Research the meaning of iteration in this case (referred to pdf provided by Noor)

-Explored collaborative workspaces to streamline this process
+Explore collaborative workspaces to streamline this process

 Explore creating a discord server, to streamline communication